SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Strategos Alkestis.md

     effects:
       - name: Effect
-        effect: Until the start of Alkestis's next turn, any effect that reduces the damage taken by the target has no effect
+        effect: Until the start of Alkestis's next turn, any effect that reduces the damage taken by the target has no effect.
   - type: feature
     feature_type: ability
     name: Artillery Enfilade